freeCodeCamp/devdocs/CONTRIBUTING.md

 ## Contributing code and features

 1. Search for existing issues; someone may already be working on a similar feature.
 2. Before embarking on any significant pull request, please open an issue describing the changes you intend to make.
-Otherwise you risk spending a lot of time working on something that I may not want to merge.
+Otherwise you risk spending a lot of time working on something I may not want to merge.
 This also tells other contributors that you're working on the feature.
 3. Follow the [coding conventions](#coding-conventions).
 4. If you're modifying the Ruby code, include tests and ensure they pass.
 5. Try to keep your pull request small and simple.